 Significant Violation Penalty Appeal Procedure A student may appeal a significant violation penalty if the student believes that he or she is unjustly accused or that the penalty is inappropriate.
-The student must submit a written appeal, with supporting evidence, to the Associate Dean for Business or Associate Dean of Graduate and Professional Studies (graduate courses) within seven (7) business days of being notified of these accusations and/or sanctions.
+The student must submit a written appeal, with supporting evidence, to the Associate Dean for Business or Associate Dean for Liberal Arts (undergraduate courses) or Associate Dean of Graduate and Professional Studies (graduate courses) within seven (7) business days of being notified of these accusations and/or sanctions.
 The Vice President for Academic Affairs will convene an ad hoc committee composed of at least three (3) faculty members and the Vice President for Academic Affairs (ex officio and nonvoting).
 After a hearing, the committee will issue a final and binding decision within two (2) business days.